trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/netflow_vs_snmp.md

 ## SNMP vs Netflow Chart

-If you want to have a comparison between the SNMP and Netflow records for any router or interface,
+If you want to have a comparison between the SNMP and Netflow records for any router or interface, Login as `user` and,

-:::note navigation
+:::info navigation

-Login as User.
-Select *Dashboards \> Show All \> SNMPvsNetflow* Dashboard.
+:point_right: Go to Dashboards &rarr; Show All &rarr; SNMPvsNetflow Dashboard.
 :::

 You will get a dialog box as follows.